jeanpierrecarvalho/star-wars-guide/CHALLENGE/challenge.md

   - **End Time:** 13h10 16th September 2024
 - I will **not focus 100%** on tooling for this repo, only if I have time
 - I will use this **project in my portfolio**
+- I will test the project only on Chrome.
+Safari and Firefox will be ignored.